DiUS/pactflow_nest_react_workshop/README.md

 - [Step 2 - Add consumer tests - REST API](#step-2---add-consumer-tests---rest-api) Add the first consumer test for REST API.
 - [Step 3 - Add consumer tests - GraphQL](#step-3---add-consumer-tests---graphql) Add the consumer test for GraphQL endpoint.
 - [Step 4 - Verify the provider](#step-4---verify-the-provider) Verify the pact at provider side.
+- [Step 5 - Back to the client we go](#step-5---back-to-the-client-we-go) Fix the consumer test.

 *NOTE: Each step is tied to, and must be run within, a git branch, allowing you to progress through each stage incrementally.
 For example, to move to a specific, you can run the following: `git checkout [step_index]`*